Noel Cressie: Education and career

-Cressie studied mathematics at University of Western Australia and the US, where obtained his Ph.D. in statistics from Princeton University, advised by Geoffrey S. Watson and taught by both Watson and John W. Tukey.
-He has spent the majority of his professional life in the US as professor and distinguished professor at both Iowa State University and Ohio State University.
-Since 2012, he has been professor and distinguished professor at the University of Wollongong, Australia.
-“A Conversation with Noel Cressie” about statistical science and its evolution in spatial and spatio-temporal statistics was published in 2019.
+Cressie studied Mathematics at the University of Western Australia.
+In the USA, he was a Fulbright Scholar at Princeton University, where he obtained his Ph.D. in Statistics, advised by Geoffrey S. Watson and taught by both Watson and John W. Tukey.
+He has spent the majority of his professional life in the USA as professor and distinguished professor at both Iowa State University and The Ohio State University.
+Since 2012, Cressie has been professor and distinguished professor at the University of Wollongong, Australia, where he is also Director of the Centre of Environmental Informatics(CEI).
+More details on his career can be found in the 2019 article, “A Conversation with Noel Cressie”, where he discusses the evolution of statistical science in spatial and spatio-temporal statistics.

 Research

 Cressie's research lies broadly in data science in the area of environmental informatics, emphasizing uncertainty quantification and using tools from the fields of Statistics, Mathematics, Computing, and Visualization.
-His main area of application in the 2010s and beyond has been in remote sensing of the environment using spatial and spatio-temporal statistical methodology.
+His main area of application in the 2010s and beyond has been in remote sensing of the environment, where he uses spatial and spatio-temporal statistical methodology.

 Cressie is best known for having brought disparate statistical methodologies in the early 1990s into a nascent discipline known as Spatial Statistics.
 In his widely cited book, Statistics for Spatial Data, Cressie established a general spatial model that unified statistics for geostatistical data, regular and irregular lattice data, point patterns, and random sets, building on earlier research of his and many others on statistical theory, methodology, and applications for spatial data.
 Since the 2000s, this methodology has emphasized hierarchical statistical modeling, which was integrated into two subsequent books, Statistics for Spatio-Temporal Data and Spatio-Temporal Statistics with R'.
-It has been applied in areas of ‘big science,’ such as remote sensing of Earth on a global scale, understanding the global carbon cycle and its effect on climate change, Greenland ice-sheet mass balance, and disease mapping.
+His work has been applied in areas of ‘big science,’ such as remote sensing of Earth on a global scale, understanding the global carbon cycle and its effect on climate change, Greenland ice-sheet mass balance, and disease mapping.

-Over the course of his statistical career, Cressie has authored or coauthored four books and around 300 articles in scholarly journals and edited volumes.
-The book, Statistics for Spatio-Temporal Data (2011), by Cressie and Christopher K. Wikle, received two awards: the 2011 PROSE Award in the Mathematics category (for PROfessional and Scholarly Excellence, given by the Association of American Publishers), and the 2013 DeGroot Book Prize (awarded every two years by the International Society for Bayesian Analysis).
-The book, Spatio-Temporal Statistics with R (2019) by Christopher K. Wikle, Andrew Zammit-Mangion, and Cressie received the 2019 Taylor and Francis Award for Outstanding Reference/Monograph in the Science and Medical category.
+Over the course of his statistical career, Cressie has authored or coauthored four books and over 350 articles in scholarly journals, edited volumes, and popular publications.
+His first book, joint with Timothy R. C. Read, was published in 1988 and is titled Goodness-of-Fit Statistics for Discrete Multivariate Data.
+In 1991, the book Statistics for Spatial Data was published (with a revised edition in 1993).
+Cressie's next book, Statistics for Spatio-Temporal Data (2011), was written jointly with Christopher K. Wikle.
+The book received two awards: the 2011 PROSE Award in the Mathematics category (for PROfessional and Scholarly Excellence), given by the Association of American Publishers; and the 2013 DeGroot Book Prize awarded by the International Society for Bayesian Analysis.
+The fourth book, Spatio-Temporal Statistics with R (2019) by Christopher K. Wikle, Andrew Zammit-Mangion, and Cressie received the 2019 Taylor and Francis Award for Outstanding Reference/Monograph in the Science and Medical category.